ibm-cloud-docs/watsonx-code-assistant/wca-generate-code.md

 Use these tips to get the best results.

-### Use chat for larger code blocks.
+### Use chat for longer code blocks.
 Use in-editor code generation for refinement and boilerplate code.
 {: #wca-generate-code-best-practice-1}

 Use chat to: